gibsn/gojsonlex/README.md

 TODO

+For now you can refer to 'Overview' and 'Examples' sections to get understading of the library API.

 # Motivation

 Let's consider a case when you want to parse the output of some tool that encodes binary data to one huge JSON dict: